-The long-term economic benefits of reforms, while expected to be substantial, are more difficult to quantify since they are often less evident and immediate.
+The long-term economic benefits of reforms, which ex ante studies estimate to be substantial, are more difficult to quantify since they are often less evident and take longer to unfold.
 This is even more the case when considering how benefits may manifest for one specific asset class like SME financing, which only makes up a fraction of total finance provided by the financial system.
-The evaluation has neither analysed the ex-post effects of financial reforms on resilience in general, nor on the resilience of SME financing in particular.
-Moreover, a complete empirical analysis of some of the benefits would only be possible after a full financial cycle, when data would show how regulated institutions had performed during both stressed and normal market conditions.
+The evaluation has neither analysed the ex post effects of financial reforms on resilience in general, nor on the resilience of SME financing in particular.
+A complete empirical analysis of the benefits would only be possible after a full financial cycle, when data would show how regulated institutions and lending have performed during both stressed and normal market conditions.
 Even then, the counterfactual in the absence of regulation would not be known.

-Given these considerations, the evaluation has sought to indirectly assess some broader benefits of reforms on SME financing relating to the effects on the firms involved.
-The results from the empirical analysis based on firm and bank firm-level data finds some reallocation of credit towards more creditworthy SMEs and improved access to finance for financially stronger SMEs.
-More specifically, after the reforms were introduced, better capitalised and more profitable firms increased their long-term borrowing more than other firms, and they invested more.
-This is consistent with preliminary evidence of a credit reallocation by banks towards more creditworthy borrowers, although this effect is not specific to SMEs.
+Notwithstanding these considerations, an indication of benefits of the reforms on SME financing can be inferred from the effects on the firms involved.
+The results from the empirical analysis based on firm and bank firm-level data finds some evidence of reallocation of credit towards more creditworthy SMEs and improved access to finance for financially stronger SMEs.
+More specifically, after the reforms were introduced, better capitalised and more profitable firms increased their long-term borrowing more than other firms, and they